SINDy-RL: Interpretable and Efficient Model-Based Reinforcement Learning: Dictionary Dynamics

 \subsection{Cylinder}

 As shown in Figure \ref{fig:app-dyn-cyl}, the Cylinder dynamics were fit using a 3rd degree polynomial (without interaction terms) in the state variables $(C_L, \dot C_L)$ and a completely isolated control term.
+A conservative set of bounds were used on the observation space:

 Under the influence of feedback control, a stable limit cycle emerges in the surrogate dynamics.
 However, as indicated by the data plotted in red, the true dynamics vary slightly and leave the cycle.